marcflohrer/structurizrtomarkdown/README.md

 ## Prerequisites

-You need a workspace.json file from structurizr.
-See https://structurizr.com/help/express/structurizr-json that has relationships between interfaces and components with properties on the interfaces.
+You need a workspace.json file from [structurizr](https://structurizr.com/help/express/structurizr-json) that has relationships between interfaces and components with properties on the interfaces.
 The properties for all interfaces need to have the same keys